University of Science and Arts of Oklahoma

 The Full Financial Picture

-The sticker price at University of Science and Arts of Oklahoma is $9,000/year ($20,190/year out-of-state).
-But sticker price isn't what most students pay.
-After grants, scholarships, and financial aid, the average student pays a net price of $6,624/year, or roughly $26,496 over four years.
+The first number you'll see is the sticker price: $9,000/year ($20,190/year out-of-state).
+Here's the part that matters - almost nobody pays that.
+After grants, scholarships, and aid, the average student here pays a net price of $6,624/year, or roughly $26,496 over four years.
+That's the number to plan around.

 Net Price by Family Income